evanx/webserva/README.md

 #### Accounts

-You can signup via our Telegram bot `@redishub_bot` via the command `/signup.` This will create an account as per your Telegram username.
+You can signup via our Telegram bot `@WebServaBot` via the command `/signup.` This will create an account as per your Telegram username.
 It will advise how to create an a client cert for https://secure.redishub.com/routes, and how to install our CLI `rhcurl` bash script.
 This is a wrapper of `curl` using your cert.

 ![Bot signup](http://evanx.github.io/images/rquery/ws040-webservabot.png)
 <hr>